 The Mansion’s world-class period architecture, workmanship, and design make it an important part of Utah’s heritage at the same time that it ranks among the grandest of early 20th century homes in all America.

 The building of the McCune Mansion began in 1898 and was completed at a cost of $1,000,000.00 in 1901.
 The McCarthey Family purchased the Mansion in 1999 and generously returned the mansion to its original architectural splendor and exemplary workmanship while faithfully preserving its historical legacy and community prominence.

-Guests admire the gold leaf hand gilding, the exquisite murals, decorative scagliola and the detailed artwork echoing century-old brushstrokes.
-Today original Russian impressionist paintings accent the decor, while the glow from fireplaces and antique fixtures blends with the warmth of the magnificently carved wood to create a most gracious environment.
+Guests admire the gold leaf hand gilding, the exquisite murals, decorative scagliola, and the detailed artwork echoing century-old brushstrokes.
+Today, original Russian impressionist paintings accent the decor, while the glow from fireplaces and antique fixtures blend with the warmth of the magnificently carved wood to create a most gracious environment.